Branwen Okpako: Career

 While in the final year of the DFFB, she produced her maiden short film Dreckfresser in 2000.
 The film focused about the first black policeman in East Germany.
 The film won several international awards including First Steps: The German Newcomer Award for Documentary Film 2000, IG Media Award at Dok Leipzig in 2000, Distributions prize from Sales 2000.
 It also won the Best Newcomer Film Award at 24th Duisburg Film Week.
 In 2001, the film honored with Bavarian State Government Documentary Award “The Young Lion” and as the Best graduation film at the See Docs Dubrovnik festival.

 In 2003, she made the fiction feature Tal der Ahnungslosen.
 The film had its world premiere at the Toronto International Film Festival in the same year and included in the feature film competition at Panafrican Film and Television Festival of Ouagadougou (FESPACO) in 2005.
 With the success of first two films, she made the documentary film Die Geschichte der Auma Obama in 2011, where the film received Viewers Choice Award at the Africa International Film Festival.
 The film partially based on the early life of former US-president Barack Obama, as Okpako is a close friend of Barack's older sister Auma Obama.
 In 2012, the film won Africa Movie Academy Awards for Best Diaspora Documentary as well as the Festival Founders Award for Best Documentary at the Pan African Film Festival in Los Angeles.

 In 2014, Okpako made a documentary-drama film Fluch der Medea.
 The film focused about the life of the late German writer Christa Wolf.
 The film made the premier at the Berlin International Film Festival in the same year.
 Okpako also made several theater plays such as, Schwarz Tragen (2013), Maggie Burns (2009), Scramble Quiz Video (2008), Das Singende Kamel (2007), Bloodknot (2007), and Seh ich was, was Du nicht siehst (2002).

-Apart from cinema, Okpako is an Associate Professor in the Department of Cinema and Digital Media at University of California, Davis.
+Apart from cinema, Okpako is full Professor in the Department of Cinema and Digital Media at University of California, Davis.